xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Switch.md

 }
 ```

-If no parameters are used, `Switch` behaves the same as using the **Exact**
+If no parameters are used, `switch` behaves the same as using the **Exact**
 parameter.
 It performs a case-insensitive match for the value.
 If the value is
 a collection, each element is evaluated in the order in which it appears.

-The `Switch` statement must include at least one condition statement.
+The `switch` statement must include at least one condition statement.

 The `Default` clause is triggered when the value does not match any of the
 conditions.
 It is equivalent to an `else` clause in an `if` statement.
 Only one
-`Default` clause is permitted in each `Switch` statement.
+`Default` clause is permitted in each `switch` statement.

-`Switch` has the following parameters:
+`switch` has the following parameters:

 - **Wildcard** - Indicates that the condition is a wildcard string.
 If the
   match clause is not a string, the parameter is ignored.
 The comparison is